atom-archive/text-document/README.md

 This class will be a drop-in replacement `TextBuffer` and implement its API.
 We should build our tests by example (or outright copying) from TextBuffer, cleaning up their structure but leaving the API otherwise intact.

-Instances will house a `BufferLayer`, a `MutationLayer`, and a `TransformLayer` based on `LinesTransform`, which they will use as primitives to expose their API.
+Instances will house a `BufferLayer` and a `TransformLayer` based on `LinesTransform`, which they will use as primitives to expose their API.
 The `BufferLayer` will store a read-only portion of the file being edited in memory for fast access, referencing a temporary copy of the file on disk for content exceeding what we're willing to store.
-The `MutableLayer` stores changes to the file since the last time it was opened/saved.
 The lines transform layer stores the mapping from two dimensions (rows/columns) to one dimension (character offsets in the file).

 ### ScopedTextDocument